 Personally, I don’t believe in the being friends with ex’s, especially not after a breakup because it makes things even more difficult for the both of you.
 If you continue being friends, there will be times when one or both of you will want to pretend things are the same as before when in reality they are not – it will make it hard to draw the line between friendship and more.
 Also, what if he or you starts to date someone new, there is bound to be jealousy there.
 I just think that if a clean break is best, both persons should move on with their life, meet new people and in a couple of months or years when things have settled down, then becoming friends will be okay if that’s what you wish for.

-Good luck with everything, its a tough situation.posted over 4 years ago
+Good luck with everything, its a tough situation.posted almost 5 years ago

 Peachypanda I totally agree.
 He said we can be friends but at times he acts as if he was my boyfriend again.
 It’s so annoying.
 As awkward as it is we both keep calling and texting each other on a daily basis like before.
 I try to keep my distance but he keeps inviting me to his bball games and etc. I don’t wanna be rude and not show up but idk =\

 And peacock feather yeah like I don’t want us to hate each other.
-I’m being as nice as I can about the situation but he makes things so diffcuit.posted over 4 years ago
+I’m being as nice as I can about the situation but he makes things so diffcuit.posted almost 5 years ago

 im best friends w an ex. its not impossible. but we didnt talk for like an year after the break up. it was a mutual thing so that we can get over each other and move on. by the time we started speaking again i had a bf and he had a gf who is now his wife. were really close in the sense we tell each other everything. because we KNOW each other very well it helps when giving advice. im not jealous of his relationship w his wife. however he hates my bf because he says ‘i deserve better’. at first i was like uh oh but i realized hes jus a friend looking out for me.

-talk to him about not speaking for a while, and when things seem alright, reach out for him for friendship. some feelings may return but if you do want him in your life try your best to shove it aside for the sake of the friendship. goodluck :)posted over 4 years ago
+talk to him about not speaking for a while, and when things seem alright, reach out for him for friendship. some feelings may return but if you do want him in your life try your best to shove it aside for the sake of the friendship. goodluck :)posted almost 5 years ago

 I think its best to avoid the texting each other as much as you used to..I did this also and it does make it harder.
 But as camerakind shows it isn’t impossible!
 If he was also your bestfriend whilst you were together then you probaly dont want to lose that.

-Hope it works out whichever way is best for you anywayposted over 4 years ago
+Hope it works out whichever way is best for you anywayposted almost 5 years ago

 Simply put, if you’re not emotionally ready, I really don’t think being friends right now is wise for you.
 However in the future if you ever feel like you’re up for being friends again, then it could work out.
-First and foremost is for your emotions to settle or else it could become more confusing for you.posted about 4 years ago
+First and foremost is for your emotions to settle or else it could become more confusing for you.posted almost 5 years ago

 You’re all hot girls so i honestly think you should just move on and meet someone who deserves you better.
 Just my honest opinion.

 @PeacockFeather – I agree with you.
 It’s better to divert your attention and just try not to text, call or see each other.
-It will be for the better.posted about 4 years ago
+It will be for the better.posted almost 5 years ago

 This is how I stayed close with my ex.
 I’m actually really surprised at this, and I’m so lucky to have him.
 After we broke up over the summer, we casually talked but not often at all.
 We kept our distance for say, a month.
 Then once school started, we naturally got back into our routine of me meeting him at his locker after school, him walking me to my car, skipping class on a bad day for SubWay, things like that.
 It was so easy because we had so much to talk about.
 Now we’re going out to lunch together today and over the weekend I’m going to his Water Polo game.
 I don’t know how it happened, I think it’s because he’s just a generally sweet guy.

 So my advice, as well as others here I see, is to leave a lot of space between the two of you.
 Let yourselves get over each other and don’t hold a grudge if you want to be friends.
-Just let the coming together part happen naturally, or else, not happen at all.posted about 4 years ago
+Just let the coming together part happen naturally, or else, not happen at all.posted almost 5 years ago

 Yeah, you get over each other first.
 It’s really hard if your girl still likes you.
 It’s a pain in the a$$.
 You think you’re cool but then all of a sudden she’s crying and all..
-Sorry, talking about my exp..posted about 4 years ago
+Sorry, talking about my exp..posted almost 5 years ago

 It’s definitely possible to be friends with your ex- it’s best for you both to heal from the break-up first.

 My ex and I are really good friends still.
 We broke up last June, then didn’t really talk for a few months.
-Now we’re on pretty good terms, though we don’t see each other as much any more.posted about 4 years ago
+Now we’re on pretty good terms, though we don’t see each other as much any more.posted almost 5 years ago

 I agree with everyone that it’s possible.
 However in my experience it hasn’t worked well at all if one of you still likes the other.
 If you still like them it’s painful seeing them often and knowing that they’re over you when you aren’t, and if they start dating someone new there’s bound to be jealousy.